The Economics of a Society Designed for Well-Being (YES! Magazine)

 How can we better help people make the connection between mental well-being and social justice?

 Optimizing Children’s Mental Health is a Social Justice Issue (Mad in America)

 Creating a more equal and just society isn’t merely the right thing to do, it’s the only thing to do if we want a mentally healthy and thriving population.

-Change when it seems impossible (Luther College)
+Change when it seems impossible (Ideas and Creations)

 How do you eat an elephant?
 One bite at a time.
 Sound like a joke from your neighborhood six-year-old?
 It may be… but it’s also a good life lesson on focus.
 In this post, I encourage readers to move the mountain, one shovelful at a time.

 We Are Failing Our Kids: A Few Remedies (Mad in America)

 More and more, my sense is that we are failing our kids in so many ways.
 The good news is that there are simple ways to remedy this.
 I believe it is our responsibility as a society to prepare our kids for life.